TSA NOV DefenseAccidental TSA gun and prohibited item penalty reduction assistance

 Our strongest recommendation is that you do not pay any money until you talk with TSA NOV Defense.
 We will be happy to provide you with a free consultation to explain the NOV process and discuss what option would be best for you.

-If after the free consultation you decide to retain TSA NOV Defense, our fee for representing you in NOV cases involving firearms is $350.
-For NOVs not involving firearms, our fee is $250.
+If after the free consultation you decide to retain TSA NOV Defense, our fee for representing you regarding your Notice of Violation will be $400.